gnguye5-alt/yelp-ai-vibe-matcher/README.md

   - Business categories and attributes
   - Operational characteristics (hours, pricing, etc.)
 - **Match Percentage**: Each result shows how well it matches your vibe preferences
-- **Breakdown Display**: See individual scores for noise, cozy, and focus factors
+- **Breakdown Display**: See individual scores for quiet, cozy, and focus factors

 ### 💡 Smart Business Cards
 - **Rich Information**: Display photos, ratings, reviews, pricing, and location